 School safety should be every elected leader’s top priority.
 It is heartwarming to see that Max is honoring his son Alex through his advocacy, ensuring that no other parent or child should have to endure what he and so many Parkland families went through three years ago.
 This dashboard should not be looked at as a “got you” tool, but it should be seen as an improvement tool.
 I am looking forward to this dashboard going live in Florida, and then being shared across the country.

 I am in awe of Max Schachter’s dedication when it comes to keeping Florida’s schools safe.
-The School Incident Report is a useful tool for families to know the kind of environment they are sending their children to.
+The School Safety Dashboard is a useful tool for families to know the kind of environment they are sending their children to.

 I am grateful for Max Schachter’s advocacy for school safety.
 This dashboard will provide user-friendly data for stakeholders to make decisions that will address student’s needs.